HEALTH AND WELLNESS

 If you are concerned about your mental health or not, it is important we prioritise our sleep and health.
 If sleep is an issue, there are a number of things that you can do during this time:

-2. Relax – At night, make sure you watch or read something that is not related to COVID-19.
+1. Relax – At night, make sure you try and turn off devices and do something relaxing.
 This is especially important in the 2 hours before going to sleep, so that you can go to sleep with a relaxed mind.

-5. Look after your brain, be mindful – We are all worried at this time, that is normal.
-Practicing mindfulness can be beneficial and there are some simple Apps to practice mindfulness that can help you relax and facilitate better sleep.
+4. Look after your brain, be mindful – Practicing mindfulness can be beneficial and there are some simple Apps to practice mindfulness that can help you relax and facilitate better sleep.

 It is difficult to get the balance right- following these tips and ideas may help to improve your sleep but it can take some time, particularly if your mental health is affected.
 If you still are unable to sleep after trying all these steps, you may need to speak to someone or visit your GP.
 Take your sleep and mental health seriously.